-- Analyzes the executives', including the CEO's, annual compensation based on comparisons to the Company's peer group, including comparing target and actual total compensation, and advises the Compensation Committee on the appropriateness of management's recommendations for any changes to the executives' compensation; - Reviews the Company's peer group annually and provides recommendations for changes as appropriate; - Advises the Compensation Committee on best practices related to governance and design of the Company's executive compensation program; - Reviews the Company's equity compensation philosophy and incentive design; - Reviews and provides guidance on the impact of regulatory changes on executive and non-employee director compensation; - Reviews the risk assessment of the Company's incentive plans and arrangements; - Reviews and provides guidance on the executive compensation disclosures; and - Reviews non-employee director compensation.
+- Analyzes the executives', including the CEO's, annual compensation based on comparisons to the Company's peer group and comparable industry survey data, including in both cases target and actual total compensation, and advises the Compensation Committee on the appropriateness of management's recommendations for any changes to the executives' compensation; - Reviews the Company's peer group annually and provides recommendations for changes as appropriate; - Advises the Compensation Committee on best practices related to oversight and design of the Company's executive compensation program; - Reviews compensation design recommendations by the Company's management and provides recommendations to the Compensation Committee on the impact of those recommendations; - Reviews the CEO's compensation program's design and makes recommendations to the Compensation Committee if it believes changes to the CEO's compensation would be appropriate; - Reviews the Company's equity compensation philosophy and incentive design; - Reviews and provides guidance on the impact of regulatory changes on executive and non-employee director compensation; - Reviews the risk assessment of the Company's incentive plans and arrangements; - Reviews and provides guidance on the executive compensation disclosures; and - Reviews non-employee director compensation.

-At its meeting in October 2017, the Compensation Committee reviewed FW Cook's performance, and in December 2017, the Committee assessed FW Cook's independence against the six independence factors set forth in the Nasdaq rules.
-The Committee determined that FW Cook was independent and engaged FW Cook for fiscal year 2018.
-FW Cook performs no other services for the Company and the Committee concluded that its services for the Committee do not raise any conflicts of interest.
+At its meeting in October 2018, the Compensation Committee reviewed FW Cook's performance, and in December 2018, the Compensation Committee assessed FW Cook's independence against the six independence factors set forth in the Nasdaq rules.
+The Compensation Committee determined that FW Cook was independent and engaged FW Cook for 2019.
+FW Cook performs no other services for the Company and the Compensation Committee concluded that its services for the Compensation Committee do not raise any conflicts of interest.